AlfrescoLabs/wagon/README.md

 ### Wagon
-Wagon framework, a test run that load tests from different projects and runs.
+Wagon framework, a test runner based on testng that load tests from different projects and runs.

 ### Get the code